phac-nml/mikrokondo/docs/usage/configuration.md

 Mikrokondo is able to identify the species that a sample represents internally, but in order to identify the correct WgMLST scheme to use for allele calling the top-level key in the `manifest.json` file must be a name that can be parsed from the speciation output of Mash or Kraken2 e.g. _Salmonella enterica_, _Campylobacter_A anatolicus_, _Escherichia_ etc.

+**genus vs species matching**

+Automated selection works with genus level matching (e.g., `params.QCReport.enterococcus` and `params.QCReport.campylobacter`).
+Genus-level configurations work for all matching, if you would like to have only species level matching for staramr parameters then you would need to remove genus level configurations.
+Example to replace `params.QCReport.enterococcus` with `params.QCReport.enterococcus_faecalis` and `params.QCReport.enterococcus_faecium`.

 > **Note:** The database and organism names are not case sensitive.

 Mikrokondo will then be able to match the bacterial name outputs to what is in the `manifest.json`.
 In the following example below the three bacteria (_Salmonella enterica_, _Campylobacter_A anatolicus_, _Escherichia coli_) would all be matched to the correct scheme: